Mitigating "Epistemic Debt" in Generative AI-Scaffolded Novice Programming using Metacognitive Scripts: Results

 \subsubsection{Development Velocity and Cognitive Allocation}

-To evaluate the ``velocity cost'' of metacognitive friction, we compared total time-on-task and the allocation of \textit{Active Thinking} time.
+To evaluate the velocity cost of metacognitive friction, we compared total time-on-task and the allocation of \textit{Active Thinking} time.
 We define Active Thinking as the duration spent in manual construction, code comprehension, and, for Group C, the duration of Explanation Gate interventions.

-As shown in Table \ref{tab:time_results}, the progress metric reveals that the Manual group exhausted the 90-minute limit having only satisfied 42\% of the requirements.
+As shown in Table \ref{tab:time_results}, the progress metric reveals that the Manual group exhausted the 90-minute limit having satisfied only 42\% of the requirements.
 In contrast, both AI-enabled groups achieved 100\% completion.

-While the Scaffolded group encountered a significant velocity penalty compared to the Unrestricted group ($p < .001$), their ``Net Velocity'' remained superior to the Manual control.
+While the Scaffolded group encountered a significant velocity penalty compared to the Unrestricted group ($p < .001, d = 1.52$, large effect), their overall velocity remained superior to the Manual control.
 The friction introduced by the Explanation Gate (Median = 14.2 minutes) was effectively subsidized by the generational speed of the LLM.

 \newcolumntype{C}{>{ \arraybackslash}X}